whisperity/try_git/Somefile.md

-This is a file.
-It contains something.
+This is a some sort of file.
+It contains a thing.